ClementMastin/clap-st/src/Clap-Core.package/ClapDocExample.class/README.md

-I am an abstract class for command examples
+I am a class to put all examples in a .md file.

+To create a new instance:

+	ClapDocExample on: aFile

+If you want to put all examples in a file stream:

+	ClapDocExample on: FileStream fileNamed: <fileName>

+To generate all examples:
+	docExample generateExamples